Plugin v1.5

 Scan does not start

-- WP-Cron is disabled: Scheduled scans run via WordPress Cron.
-If your site has
+• WP-Cron is disabled: Scheduled scans run via WordPress Cron.
+If your site has define('DISABLE_WP_CRON', true); in wp-config.php, remove it or switch to a real server cron that requests /wp-cron.php every minute.

 Scan gets stuck

 SecureWP includes a watchdog that detects stuck scans.
 Simply visiting SecureWP > Scanner triggers automatic recovery.
 If it remains stuck, click Stop Scan and start a fresh scan.
 Check wp-content/debug.log (enable with define('WP_DEBUG_LOG', true);) for PHP fatal errors or out-of-memory messages.
-Raise the Execution Timeout under Settings > Scanner > System Limits if scans are timing out on large sites before completing.
+On large sites, retry with Standard scan mode first to confirm the queue is healthy before running Deep again.

 Expected files were not scanned

-- Check whether an exclusion rule (directory path or regex) is matching the files you expected to see in results.
+• Check whether an excluded path, bare-name rule, or wildcard pattern is matching the files you expected to see in results.

 False positives on custom or commercial plugins and themes